 When you optimize for an action, Facebook needs a decent sample size to work with.
 This makes sense as they need to see as many people as possible who have converted so that they can find others like them.

 As a rule of thumb, I’ve often heard that it’s best to have at least 50 conversions per day in order to get an acceptable sample size and optimize for conversions.
 Again, it’s not a universal rule — I’ve had success optimizing for conversions without hitting this number.
 But something to consider.

 You can also choose to optimize for website clicks or engagement.
 In either case, Facebook will show your ad to people most likely to either click your link or click anywhere on the ad.
 That may not be your desired action (the conversion is), but just getting these people to your landing page can help lead to a conversion.

 Note that optimization doesn’t stop at the action.
-You can also choose to optimize for impressions (CPM) or limit impressions to once per day per user (Daily Unique Reach).
+You can also choose to optimize for impressions (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.) or limit impressions to once per day per user (Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day.).
 These two should be used almost exclusively for highly relevant audiences.

 Optimizing for conversions will typically lead to the most conversions — since Facebook is showing your ad to people most likely to convert.
 But feel free to split test with other optimization approaches as well.

 Many advertisers are scared of the sidebar.
 They assume it doesn’t work based on low CTR.
 Maybe the sidebar doesn’t work for you or your ad.
 But just make sure you’re looking at the right numbers when making this determination.